rackerlabs/support-how-to/content/cloud-servers/getting-started-with-glusterfs-considerations-and-installation.md

 Run the commands in this section to perform the following steps:

-1. Install OS updates
+1. Install OS updates.
-2. Install the GlusterFS repository and GlusterFS packages
+2. Install the GlusterFS repository and GlusterFS packages.

 **CentOS**